janoleko/Drosophila/README.md

 In the paper we establish important mathematical properties that allow for comprehensive statistical inference related to periodically inhomogeneous hidden Markov models thereby providing guidance for model building and model checking.
-Specifically, we derive the periodically varying unconditional state distribution as well as the time-varying and overall state dwell-time distributions – all of which are of key interest when the inferential focus lies on the dynamics of the state process.
+Specifically, we derive the **periodically varying unconditional state distribution** (cf. Figure 1) as well as the **time-varying** and **overall state dwell-time distributions** (cf. Figure 2) – all of which are of key interest when the inferential focus lies on the dynamics of the state process.

 <figure>
 <img src="./figures/p_stationary.png"
-alt="Periodically stationary distribution" />
+alt="Figure 1: Periodically stationary distribution" />
-<figcaption aria-hidden="true">Periodically stationary
+<figcaption aria-hidden="true">Figure 1: Periodically stationary
 distribution</figcaption>
 </figure>

+<br> <br>

 <figure>
 <img src="./figures/overall_distr.png"
-alt="Overall dwell-time distribution" />
+alt="Figure 2: Overall dwell-time distribution" />
-<figcaption aria-hidden="true">Overall dwell-time
+<figcaption aria-hidden="true">Figure 2: Overall dwell-time
 distribution</figcaption>
 </figure>